fschemba/docs/support/index.md

        * The ticket number of your open support ticket that needs escalation.
 	   * A brief summary of the reasons that escalation is needed.

+### How different services are support
+{: #servicelevels}

+You define the severity of the issue based on your business needs and your level of support.
+‘Severity level guidelines & response time objectives’ are described below.

+All tickets opened by you are investigated with the purpose of identifying root cause.
+When problem diagnostic data is needed to isolate an issue, you will be asked if we do have your approval to access logs and other problem determination data from your application to help determine root cause.
+Not providing access to this data may delay problem resolution.
+Once root cause analysis is complete, the team will take one of the following actions:

+<ol><li><u>Root cause is an IBM Generally Available Service or container image</u> - If a ticket is
+opened and the root cause analysis determined that this is a defect in the IBM provided Generally Available service or container image, the ticket will be provided attention based on the severity set by you.</li><li><u>Root cause is an IBM Beta Service or container image</u> - IBM will release services or container images that are classified as Beta.
+This helps the development and marketing teams assess the value of the service in the market and make adjustments before making the service Generally Available.
+If a ticket is opened and the root cause analysis determines that there is a defect in an IBM provided Beta service, then IBM is not obligated to provide a fix.
+Additionally, the ticket would be handled with a severity 3 or 4 where applicable.</li><li><u>Root cause is an Experimental Service or container image</u> - IBM will release services or container images that are classified as Experimental.
+These services may be unstable, change frequently and may be discontinued with short notice.
+Services identified as Experimental will be supported via our Bluemix forum only.</li><li><u>Root cause is a Third Party Service</u> - Third party services are provided by vendors outside of IBM.
+They can be provided by individual software entities, partners or
+ISVs.
+If a ticket is opened and the root cause analysis determines that there is a defect in a Third Party Service, then IBM is not obligated to provide a fix.
+Additionally, IBM will work through our Market place and with the client and third party to help solve the problem.</li><li><u>Root cause is an Open Source or Community Service</u> - Open Source or Community services are provided by open source communities outside of IBM.
+If a ticket is opened and the root cause analysis determines that there is a defect in a Community Service, then IBM is not obligated to provide a fix.
+Additionally, IBM will close the ticket and refer the customer to the community or forum for support.</li></ol>

 ## Collecting diagnostic information